reportportal/agent-Python-RobotFramework/README.md

 ### Properties

-For reporting results to ReportPortal you need to pass some variables to `robot` run:
+For reporting results to Report Portal you need to pass some variables to `robot` run:

 REQUIRED: